niharnm/niharnm/README.md

 AI + Data       -> practical intelligence, automation, experiments Engineering     -> fast iteration, readable code, reliable demos
 ```
 ---

-## Repository Purpose

-This repository serves as a personal portfolio and showcase of my interests and skills.
-It does not contain runnable software or installation instructions.

-For detailed project information, code samples, or to explore my work further, please visit my website or contact me directly using the links above.

----

-## Suggestion

-If you are looking for specific projects or code samples, please visit my website at [https://niharm.me/](https://niharm.me/) where I maintain detailed repositories and documentation.

----

 ## Contact

 For any inquiries, collaborations, or questions, please use the contact links at the top of this README.

----

-## Note

-This README is intentionally minimal and focused on portfolio presentation.
-For any updates or new projects, please check my website or reach out via the contact links.

 ---